|Movie Title/Year and Brief Scene Description|

 Henry: Portrait of a Serial Killer (1986) (released in 1990)

-Interspersed in the film's action were still shots of Henry's trail of carnage in Illinois - they were the death poses of many of the murder victims (killed off-screen), sometimes with accompanying sounds of their screams or death struggle:
+Interspersed in the film's action were still shots of Henry's trail of carnage in Illinois - there were five death poses of many of his murder victims (killed off-screen), sometimes with accompanying sounds of their screams or death struggle:

-The most upsetting and disturbing murder was the videotaped killing of a helpless family of three (a couple and their son) (Lisa Temple, Brian Graham, and Sean Ores) in their suburban home, videotaped for repeated viewings by both Henry and roommate-prison buddy partner-in-crime Otis (Tom Towles).
+The most upsetting and disturbing murder was the videotaped killing of a helpless family of three (a couple and their son) (Lisa Temple, Brian Graham, and Sean Ores) in their suburban home, videotaped for repeated viewings by both Henry and Otis as entertainment.

 The Hills Have Eyes (1977)